Trump’s ex-lawyer admits lies about Russian real estate deal

 If he did answer questions on the topic, Trump could have problems if the responses deviate from prosecutors’ factual narrative.

-The Cohen case was filed in New York a week after Trump and his lawyers provided Mueller with responses to written questions.
-It is the first new charge filed by the special counsel since the appointment of Matthew Whitaker, who has spoken critically about the investigation, as acting attorney general with oversight of the probe.

-The nine-page charging document for Cohen traces the behind-the-scenes communication about the project that had first been discussed more than 20 years ago.
-It almost became reality in October 2015 when an obscure Russian real estate developer signed a letter of intent sent by Cohen for a 15-floor hotel, condominium and retail complex in Moscow.
+The nine-page charging document for Cohen traces the behind-the-scenes communication about the project that had been discussed more than 20 years ago and almost became reality in October 2015 when an obscure Russian real estate developer signed a letter of intent sent by Cohen for a 15-floor hotel, condominium and retail complex in Moscow.

-Cohen then looped in Donald Trump Jr. and Ivanka Trump, copying them on emails about it in late 2015, according to a person close to the Trump Organization.
-In one email, Ivanka Trump even suggested an architect for the building, the person said, noting the Trump Organization provided the emails to congressional committees.
-The company’s email traffic about the project ends in January 2016, said the person, who wasn’t authorized to speak publicly about the matter and spoke on condition of anonymity.

 On Jan.
 14, 2016, just weeks before the Republican party caucus in Iowa, Cohen emailed the office of Kremlin spokesman Dmitry Peskov asking for help getting the Trump Tower Moscow project off the ground.
 He then had a 20-minute phone call with one of Peskov’s assistants about it and asked for help “in securing land to build the proposed tower and financing the construction,” court papers say.